andmalc/notes/vimnotes.md

 Elevate permission to root while editing
 	:w !sudo tee %

+Command mode {{{2

+:substitute
+    example
+        :%s/\s\+$//e
+        :%s to run :substitute over the range %, which is the entire buffer.
+        \s t match all whitespace characters.
+        \+ to repeat them 1 or more times.
+        $ to anchor at the end of the line.
+        The e flag to not give an error if there is no match (i.e. the file is already without trailing whitespace).

 Inserting {{{1

 C-@		insert previously inserted text and go to normal